-Within the past two years, the University has worked to align its Athena SWAN and Race Equality Charter action plans to help ensure the effective delivery of change for their respective communities, but around five themes:
+Within the past two years, the University has worked to align its Athena SWAN and Race Equality Charter action plans to help ensure the effective delivery of change for their respective communities, subsequently leading to the University's single equality plan, that will be launched in Spring 2022.
+This work has been formed around the following five themes:

-- 1. Strategy, leadership and governance: Strategic planning, governance structures, senior EDI leadership, extending Athena SWAN and resource management. - 2.
-Monitoring and reporting: Data gathering, process, analysis and insight. - 3.
-Recruitment, promotion and supporting work/life balance: Policy and procedure, recruitment and reward, promotion and progression, induction and family friendly practices. - 4.
-Removing obstacles to career progression: Contracts, reward and recognition, career progression and development and research excellence. - 5.
-Organisational culture: Staff survey findings, support for trans and binary people, recognition of intersectionality, staff networks, timings of meetings and workplace events and workloads.
+- Strategy, leadership and governance: Strategic planning, governance structures, senior EDI leadership, extending Athena SWAN and resource management. - Monitoring and reporting: Data gathering, process, analysis and insight. - Recruitment, promotion and supporting work/life balance: Policy and procedure, recruitment and reward, promotion and progression, induction and family friendly practices. - Removing obstacles to career progression: Contracts, reward and recognition, career progression and development and research excellence. - Organisational culture: Staff survey findings, support for trans and binary people, recognition of intersectionality, staff networks, timings of meetings and workplace events and workloads.

-OBJECTIVE: Increase its score in the Stonewall Workplace Equality Index by at least 15% by 2021.
+4.3 OBJECTIVE: Increase its score in the Stonewall Workplace Equality Index by at least 15% by 2021.